Denon AVR-X1700H Review: Get connected

 Denon AVR-X1700H Review

-You can now, to be fair, buy a Denon AVS-3 HDMI switching box that lets you connect three HDMI 4K/120Hz devices to these older, otherwise more premium models.
+To be fair, you can now buy a Denon AVS-3 HDMI switching box to connect three HDMI 4K/120Hz devices to these older, otherwise more premium models.
 But you’ll have to find an extra £ for it, not to mention accommodate another box in your system.

 Another great thing about the X1700H’s built-in HDMI 4K/120 or 8K/60Hz connections is that they work right out of the box.
 The 40GB capacity of the ‘8K’ ports handles everything it’s supposed to, including 4K at 120Hz feeds from the Xbox Series X that wouldn’t work on the single HDMI ‘8K’ ports of Denon’s 2020-released models until an all-new production run began in May 2021.

 The X1700H, which launched in October 2021, is confident enough about its HDMI prowess, in fact, to display detailed information on the HDMI signal it’s receiving.
-This is very helpful when it comes to knowing if everything is working as it should be.
+This is very helpful in knowing if everything is working as it should be.

 Denon AVR-X1700H Review